Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_sqlsrv/aws/aws_terraform_winsrv/_index.md

     ![AdventureWorksLT2019 sample database ](./23.png)

-* In the Azure Portal, notice you now have an Azure Arc-enabled server resource (with the MMA agent installed via an Extension), Azure Arc-enabled SQL server resource and Azure Log Analytics deployed.
+* In the Azure portal, notice you now have an Azure Arc-enabled server resource (with the MMA agent installed via an Extension), Azure Arc-enabled SQL server resource and Azure Log Analytics deployed.

     ![An Azure resource group with deployed resources](./24.png)